 The chorus closes by returning to the I chord, then v - IV - iv - V.

 The harmonic interest in the chorus is increased by the melody.
 On the first "hallelujah" ('Cause all that I have is a Hallelujah, hallelujah) The melody is 1st degree, 2nd, 7th, and 1st again of the diatonic scale.
-Written in the key of B, the notes are B C#, A# and B.
+In the key of B, the notes are B C#, A# and B.

 But the IV chord (the E chord) is sounding at this point, and the 7th degree (A#) in the melody is not found in the E chord (E - G# - B).
 This means the melody note puts A# against B (the 5th of the E chord is also the first degree of the diatonic major scale, while the melody note is the seventh degree of the diatonic major scale, thus a half step apart).